c4arl0s/5BranchesII/README.md

 </ul>
 ```

-Astute readers have probably observed that this directly conflicts with what we changed in the news-hotfix branch.
+**Astute readers have probably observed that this directly conflicts with what we changed in the news-hotfix branch**.

-We should not manually add in the other news item because it has no relationship with the current branch.
+**We should not manually add in the other news item because it has no relationship with the current branch**.
 In addition, there would be no way to make sure the links works because news-1.html does not exist in this branch.
 This may seem trivial, but imagine the errors that could be introduced had news-hotfix made dozens of different changes.

 We will simply stage and commit the snapshot as if there were no conflicts: